GijsTimmers/yamlradio/README.md

 - <kbd>Ctrl</kbd> + <kbd>c</kbd>

 ## Adding other radio stations
-There's a YAML file in this repository, called `zenders.yml`.
-You can edit this file to add other radio stations.
+You can replace our fine choices with your own recommendations by creating a file in your home directory, called `.yamlradio.yml`.
+Adhere to the syntax defined in `zenders.yml`.